zelisinho/anypoint-examples/http-multipart-request/README.md

 ### Set Up and Run the Example

-As with other example templates, you can create template applications straight out of the box in Anypoint Studio.
+As with other [examples](https://www.mulesoft.com/exchange#!/?types=example), you can create template applications straight out of the box in Anypoint Studio.
 You can tweak the configurations of these use case-based examples to create your own customized applications in Mule.

 Follow the procedure below to create, then run the Login using HTML Form application.